Zaita/Odin/docs/source/advanced_admin_tasks.md

     Adding a Pillar type to: /app/src/Model/Pillar.php
     Import Icon and add to switch statement in: /themes/Odin/src/js/services/HomeDataService.js

 If you want to add or edit a new pillar, this can be done by accessing the administration panel http://Odin-ip/admin and going to Questionnaires on the left hand menu.
 You should have selected the Dashboards tab on the top right, then click on the dashboard listed in the center.
-Once inside the Dashboard view, you'll be modifying the landing page for the Odin.
+Once inside the Dashboard view, you'll be modifying the landing page for Odin.

 The Main tab will allow you to modify the text that is displayed on the landing screen.